tlind15/SCM_543/README.txt

    2. Click View, go to Activity Logs and a display will appear.

    3. Note: Activity logs will not appear if a repository has not yet been created.

+To checkout a version of the repo

+   1. From the manifest file, decide which version number you wish to check out

+   2. In the right hand side of the GUI type the following command check-out <path of repo> <version number you wish to checkout>

+   3. Press Enter

 ###Extra Features
    User friendly GUI that prompts users for inputs, allows them to create the repo with a single button click.